clerk/clerk-sdk-node/README.md

 #### getClient(clientId)

-Retrieves a single client by its id:
+Retrieves a single client by its id, if the id is valid.
+Throws an error otherwise.

 ```ts
 const clientID = 'my-client-id';